sangeetaghera2710/twc-merge-demo/README.md

 # twc-merge-demo
-A demo repository to explain merging in Git.
+A demo repository to explain merging in Git.<br>
+Merging in Git is the process of combining changes from one branch into another.